 2. Google

-Google has rung in the new year by announcing not one, but two rounds of layoffs, with a potential third round on the horizon.
-Google CEO Sundar Pichai hasn’t explicitly announced these jobs will be replaced with AI technology outright.
-However, the job-cutting spree, which largely affects workers from the company ad division, coincides with a heavy deployment of AI across customer care and ad sales processes, as well as a company-wide effort to use the tech to improve “operational efficiency”.
+Google kicked off 2024 by announcing not one, but two rounds of layoffs.
+Google CEO Sundar Pichai didn’t explicitly announce these jobs would be replaced with AI technology outright.
+However, the job-cutting spree, which largely affected workers from the company ad division, coincided with a heavy deployment of AI across customer care and ad sales processes, as well as a company-wide effort to use the tech to improve “operational efficiency”.

 3. Dukaan

 Unlike Google, Bangalore-based ecommerce company Dukaan took a less subtle approach to AI job replacements.
-Last July, company CEO Summit Shah replaced 90% of customer support staff with a chatbot that was developed in-house, before bragging about the decision on social media platform X. In the post, Shah defended the actions as “tough but necessary”, as the chatbot helped the company cut the cost of its customer support function by 85%, and drastically reduce customer wait times.
+In July 2023, company CEO Summit Shah replaced 90% of customer support staff with a chatbot that was developed in-house, before bragging about the decision on social media platform X. In the post, Shah defended the actions as “tough but necessary”, as the chatbot helped the company cut the cost of its customer support function by 85%, and drastically reduce customer wait times.

 4. Ikea